 - Make it spicy.
 Add finely chopped or sliced red chili to the sauce to add some heat to Mongolian chicken.

-- Don’t skip the ingredients.
+- Don’t sub out the ingredients.
 Avoid substituting the ingredients unless otherwise stated.
 You want this dish to be as authentic as possible.

-To store: Transfer leftover Mongolian chicken into airtight containers and refrigerate for up to 4 days.
+To store: Store leftovers into airtight containers and keep in the refrigerator for up to 4 days.

 To freeze: Place the cooked and cooled chicken in an airtight container and store it in the freezer for up to 6 months.